teoks0199/tp/docs/team/samuelmui8.md

 * **New Feature**: Added the ability to sort stalls by average price in FoodNotes.
     * What it does: Allows the user to sort stalls by average price in ascending order to find the cheapest stalls.
-    * Justification: This feature improves the product significantly because it allows the user to find the cheapest stalls easily, considering that our target users are students who are on a budget.
+    * Justification: This feature improves the product significantly because it allows the user to find the cheapest stalls easily, our target users who are students are likely to be more budget conscious and would find this feature useful.
-    * Highlights: This enhancement required the creation of a new `Comparator` class, `StallAveragePriceComparator`, to handle the sorting of stalls by average price, a new attribute, `averagePrice`, in the `Stall` class and a new `Price` class to represent the price of each menu item.
+    * Highlights: This enhancement required the creation of a new `Comparator` class, `StallPriceComparator`, to handle the sorting of stalls in the model by average price.
+It also required a new method, `getAveragePrice`, in the `Stall` class to dynamically calculate the average price of the stall when necessary and a new `Price` class to represent the price of each menu item.
-    * Credits:

 * **New Feature**: Added the ability to review menu items in FoodNotes.
   * What it does: Allows the user to review menu items in a stall.